Translation services tips blog banner.

 What should be in your scope?

-• Type of Content: Are you translating legal documents, marketing materials, user manuals, or website content?
+• Type of Content: Are you translating legal documents, marketing materials, user manuals, or website content such as web pages?
+For website localization, it’s crucial to ensure consistent translation across all pages to maintain accuracy and cultural relevance.
 Different types of content require different approaches.

 • Target Audience: Who is the translation for?
 Consider the language dialect, cultural background, and even age group of your audience.